 NBCOT-OTR* Practice Test Review

+* NBCOT® is a registered trademark of the National Board for Certification in Occupational Therapy, which offers the COTA exam.
+The use of NBCOT® and any other third party trademarks on this website does not indicate or imply any relationship, connection, association, endorsement, sponsorship, or affiliation between NBCOT and the owner of this website, any content found on it, or any content linked from it.
 The Occupational Therapist Assistant (OTA) and Occupational Therapist Registered (OTR) examinations are both administered by the National Board for Certification of Occupational Therapists.
 These designations are distinct from the additional OTR and OTA specialized content exams in the pediatrics, mental health, and other specialized areas.
 The OTR and OTA certification exams consist of 200 multiple-choice items.
 The length of time allotted for the test is in the range of four hours, depending on optional break times.

 The Occupational Therapist Registered (OTR) is the more difficult level of certification.
 Raw scores are equated and scaled according to the peer baseline group.
 The process of equating is designed to compensate for any differences of difficulty in the tests from one NBCOT administration to the next.
 This equating recognizes that the certification tests are constantly undergoing revisions.
 A passing scaled score on both tests is 450.

 Since the Occupational Therapist Registered and the Occupational Therapist Assistant positions require significant experience in order to maintain certification standards, the tests for these occupations are not considered to be valid predictors of success within the field.
 The OTR test, like its OTA twin, is designed to determine whether the candidate for certification meets minimum entry-level proficiency standards.

 NBCOT-OTR Exam Format